agarciamog/agarciamog.github.io/README.md

 Oracle Certified Associate for the Java Platform, Standard Edition 2011

 ## Career History
-**August 2009 - May 2010, Software Development Internship**
+**August 2009 - May 2010, Software Development Internship** <br>
 Guiang Corporation (Incubator Projects), Pomona, California
-* Member of team assigned with porting mTools from Blackberry to Android.
+* Member of team assigned with porting mTools, a suite for moving files, contacts and settings, from Blackberry to Android.
 * Developed Android application with Java, using SVN for version control.
 Presented the finished product to a group of potential investors from various industries.

-**October 2009 - March 2011, Quality Assurance Technician**
+**October 2009 - March 2011, Quality Assurance Technician** <br>
 CRMLS Inc., Pomona, California
-* Test California's largest real estate multiple listing service, along with other vendor applications for critical bugs and business rules using Black-Box testing techniques.
+* Test California's largest real estate multiple listing service, along with other vendor applications for critical bugs and business rules using Firebug.
-* Design scripts using AutoHotKey, an open source scripting language, to assist the compliance department process data integrity violations by automating common tasks.
+* Design scripts using JavaScript to assist the compliance department process data integrity violations by automating common tasks.

-**August 2011 - Current, Staff Software Integration Engineering**
+**August 2011 - Current, Staff Software Integration Engineering** <br>
 inContact, Inc., Sandy, Utah
 * some stuff
 * some other stuff